naveeagrawal/mlops/README.md

 ## Actions
-Changed just to trigger action
+Changed just to trigger an action
 ## To do
 - [ ] Modify clean_text function in tagifai/data.py to return dataframe
 - [ ] Avoid using snorkel.
 It has very small utility for our project, but huge size